wang-q/nwr/README.md

-  ardb      Init the assembly database comment   Add comments to node(s) in a Newick file common    Output the common tree of terms download  Download the latest releases of `taxdump` and assembly reports indent    Indent the Newick file info      Information of Taxonomy ID(s) or scientific name(s)
+  ardb      Init the assembly database comment   Add comments to node(s) in a Newick file common    Output the common tree of terms distance  Output a TSV/phylip file with distances between all named nodes download  Download the latest releases of `taxdump` and assembly reports indent    Indent the Newick file info      Information of Taxonomy ID(s) or scientific name(s)